2014. Massie, M. Forest Prairie Edge: Place History in Saskatchewan. University of Manitoba Press.

 2013.
 Massie, M. and M.G.
 Reed.
 “Cumberland House in the Saskatchewan River Delta: Flood memory and the municipal response, 2005 and 2011.”
-Climate Change and Flood Risk Management: Adaptation and Extreme Events at the Local Level (Edward Elgar Press), in review.
+Climate Change and Flood Risk Management: Adaptation and Extreme Events at the Local Level (Edward Elgar Press).

 2013.
-Massie, M. “Flooding and the Carrot River Watershed Source Water Protection Plan, Saskatchewan: Public engagement and flood policy.”
-Climate Change and Flood Risk Management: Adaptation and Extreme Events at the Local Level (Edward Elgar Press), in review.
+Massie, M. “Flooding and the Carrot River Watershed Source Water Protection Plan, Saskatchewan: Civic engagement and causal stories.”
+Climate Change and Flood Risk Management: Adaptation and Extreme Events at the Local Level (Edward Elgar Press).